 - BioRemediation co-instructor with Leila Darwish, August 2013

 The daily classes are held in a mix of indoor and outdoor spaces.
 Many of the sessions are hands-on, with power-point assisted lectures throughout the week.
-MycoRemediation is a mix of very clean and very messy activities, and we will be teaching in a variety of spaces including a professional laboratory, urban mushroom farm homestead, community garden, urban water municipality sites, and indoor classroom.
+MycoRemediation is a mix of very clean and very messy activities, and we will be teaching in a variety of spaces including a professional laboratory, mushroom farm homestead, community garden, urban water municipality sites, and indoor classroom.

 Every process and activity is presented for you to engage with as much as you wish, with emphasis on helping you develop skills and understanding.